-We also rely upon trade secrets, unpatented proprietary know-how and information, as well as continuing technological innovation in our business.
+We rely upon trade secrets, unpatented proprietary know-how and information, as well as continuing technological innovation in our business.
 The information we rely upon includes price forecasts, core technology and key customer information.
 We enter into confidentiality agreements with each of our employees and consultants upon the commencement of an employment or consulting relationship.
 These agreements generally provide that all inventions, ideas, discoveries, improvements and copyrightable material made or conceived by the individual arising out of the employment or consulting relationship and all confidential information developed or made known to the individual during the term of the relationship is our exclusive property.
-We cannot provide assurance that these types of agreements will be fully enforceable, or that they will not be breached.
+We cannot provide assurance that these types of agreements will be sufficient to prevent the misappropriation of our intellectual property rights, will be fully enforceable, or that they will not be breached.
 We also cannot be certain that we will have adequate remedies for any such breach.
-The disclosure of our trade secrets or other know-how as a result of such a breach could adversely affect our business.
-Also, our competitors may come to know about or determine our trade secrets and other proprietary information through a variety of methods.
+The disclosure of our trade secrets or other knowhow as a result of such a breach could adversely affect our business.
+In addition, our competitors may come to know about or determine our trade secrets and other proprietary information through a variety of methods.
 Disputes may arise concerning the ownership of intellectual property or the applicability or enforceability of our confidentiality agreements, and there can be no assurance that any such disputes would be resolved in our favor.
 Furthermore, others may acquire or independently develop similar technology, or if patents are not issued with respect to technologies arising from our research, we may not be able to maintain information pertinent to such research as proprietary technology or trade secrets and that could have an adverse effect on our competitive position within the display panel industry.